kni-neu/website-6120/_projects/4_tbd.md

 ### A Little More About Myself

-Outside of academics, I enjoy exploring tattoo art, road trips, and creating innovative tools with AI.
-Also anyone wanna hangout feel free to ping me anytime, i would never say no to good time.
+Outside of academics, I enjoy walking my cat, Million, and I’m a foodie who loves exploring new restaurants.

 <br>
 <hr>